 Clare Boothe Luce was a playwright, journalist, U.S. Ambassador to Italy, and the first woman elected to Congress from Connecticut.
 In her bequest establishing the Clare Boothe Luce Program, she sought “to encourage women to enter, study, graduate, and teach” in the sciences, mathematics, and engineering.
 The CBL Program has become one of the single largest sources of private funding for women’s STEM higher education in the United States.
 As of 2020, the program has supported more than 2,800 women in STEM through a total of 807 grants to 200 different institutions, including 64 Minority-Serving Institutions.

 At Le Moyne College, the Clare Boothe Luce Research Scholars program supports undergraduate women majoring in chemistry, computer science, mathematics, or physics.
 The program is designed to motivate and prepare high-potential women for success in graduate school and academic or research careers through engagement in mentored research, networking, and career preparation activities.

 For more information about Ambassador Luce, please visit the Henry Luce Foundation website.

-Current first-year students, sophomores and juniors may apply for summer 2022 or academic year 2022-23 awards; applications are due in mid-March, 2022.
-Please review all of the information below and contact the CBL Program Director to request an application.
+Current first-year students, sophomores and juniors may apply for summer 2022 or academic year 2022-23 awards; applications are due by March 9, 2022.
+Please review all of the information below and contact Dr. Dixie Blackley, CBL Program Director, to request an application (email: firstname.lastname@example.org).